Meeco/docs/releases/svx-4.0.0.md

 ### Existing Wallet Instances

-Because of the structural changes to the SVX platform, older Organisation and Holder Wallet services will not be compatible with the new SVX 4.0 release.
+Because of the structural changes to the SVX platform, older Organization and Holder Wallet services **will not be compatible** with the new SVX 4.0 release.